In this tutorial, I’ll show you how to combine two PowerPoint animation tricks together to create moving backgrounds for your images.

 As a last step, we need to create a screen to hide the background as it moves toward the left side of the slide.
 So copy and paste one of the black rectangles, and fit the rectangle onto the left side of the screen as demonstrated below.

-With the animated sky now all set up, you can quickly reuse it to additionally create an animated window.
+With the animated sky now all set up, you can quickly reuse it to additionally create a moving sky background outside of a window.

 Step #1.
 Copy and paste the Sky animation